-In the image below we see that a simple linear regression equation for Milligrams of Potassium and Grams of Fiber has a R-square of .81.
-We can also visually see the plots are fitted closely to the linear trend line with a few outliers.
+In the image on the far left below we see that a simple linear regression equation for Milligrams of Potassium and Grams of Fiber has a R-square of .81.
+We visually see the plots are fitted closely to the linear trend line with a few outliers.
 Additionally, the p-value is less than .05 noting that this model is statistically significant.
-In comparison, Ratings of Cereal to Grams of Complex Carbs has zero to limited correlation with the plots randomly distributed from the trend line that barely has a slope.
+In comparison, Ratings of Cereal to Grams of Complex Carbs on the far right has zero to limited correlation with the plots randomly distributed from the trend line that barely has a slope.
 This is confirmed by the R-Square of .003 and Correlation of .05.
 Therefore, there is no linear relationship between these two variables.

 If your interest is to predict the nutritional ratings, it is important to review the relationship of all variables due to multicollinearity.
 This can occur when one variable is highly related to another variable and their relationship is dependent upon one another.